When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 According to CPSC (Consumer Product Safety Commission), "In the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities."

 "Other research indicates that people spend approximately 90 percent of their time indoors.
-Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors."
+Thus, for many people, the health risks may be greater due to exposure to air pollution indoors than outdoors."

 Bonus Offer: Free Air Filter Replacement Reminder.
 Never forget to replace your air filter again, with a notification sent to your inbox when it's time to replace your filter!